fujenchu/relationNet/README.md

 # matchingNet
-This repo contains the code for [Matching Networks for One Shot Learning](https://arxiv.org/abs/1606.04080) in Pytorch
+This repo contains the code for [Learning to Compare: Relation Network for Few-Shot Learning](https://arxiv.org/pdf/1711.06025.pdf) in Pytorch

 -------------------------------------
 ## Usage